roboticshq/.github/profile/README.md

 ## 🚀 About Robotics.dev

-Robotics.dev is a cutting-edge peer-to-peer platform designed specifically for the robotics community, leveraging the power of ROS2 (Robot Operating System 2) to provide seamless development and operational capabilities.
-Our platform bridges the gap between robotics development and deployment, enabling teams to efficiently build, test, and operate robots in distributed environments without the limitations of traditional centralized architectures.
+Robotics.dev is a cutting-edge peer-to-peer platform designed specifically for the robotics community, leveraging the power of ROS2 (Robot Operating System) to provide seamless development and operational capabilities.
+Our platform bridges the gap between robotics development and deployment, enabling teams to efficiently build, test, and operate robots in distributed environments anywhere (cloud, edge, and robot) without the limitations of traditional centralized architectures.

 ### Why Robotics.dev?

 - **True Peer-to-Peer Connectivity**: Direct robot-to-robot and developer-to-robot connections without centralized bottlenecks, even across the internet
-- **Advanced ROS2 Integration**: Leverages ROS2's DDS implementation with optimized discovery server configuration for improved performance
+- **Advanced ROS2 Integration**: Leverages ROS2's DDS implementation on existing ROS2 robots
 - **Simplified DevOps**: Streamlined workflows from development to deployment and operations with containerized environments
 - **Cross-Network Support**: Works seamlessly across NAT, firewalls, and different network topologies without complex VPN setup
 - **Enhanced Collaboration**: Multi-user development environment with real-time code sharing and version control